allenai/allenact/projects/tutorials/minigrid_tutorial.md

 .
 For training, we opt for a default random sampling, whereas for validation and test we define fixed sets of randomly sampled tasks without needing to explicitly define a dataset.

-In this toy example, the maximum number of different episodes is 32.
-For validation we sample 80 episodes, and 160 for testing, so we can be fairly sure that all possible episodes are visited at least once during evaluation.
+In this toy example, the maximum number of different tasks is 32.
+For validation we sample 80 tasks, and 160 for testing, so we can be fairly sure that all possible tasks are visited at least once during evaluation.

 ## Machine parameters